 - Season: Summer/rainy season

 - Highlights: Lush green landscape, possibility of spotting newborn animals

-Kruger is a year-round destination, remaining busy throughout the year, and each season brings a different atmosphere to the park.
+Kruger National Park is a year-round destination, remaining busy throughout the year, and each season brings a different atmosphere to the park.
 However, most people probably want to maximise their chances of seeing wild animals, and, this being the case, the best time to visit is during the dry season from May to the start of October.
 At this time, the odds of spotting the iconic animals that are the park’s prime attraction are at their greatest.
 This destination also offers one of the best road trips in South Africa.